jeynnecool/booknotes/git.md

 $ git branch [new_branch]
 ```

-Git keeps a special pointer =HEAD=.
+Git keeps a special pointer `HEAD`.
 This is a pointer to the local branch you're currently on.
-To switch to an existing branch, you run the =git checkout= command.
+To switch to an existing branch, you run the `git checkout` command.

 ```
 $ git checkout [branch_switch_to]